 Mortgage Refinance Calculator

 Use our mortgage refinance calculator to help you decide whether to refinance your existing mortgage at a lower interest rate.
-This calculator breaks down monthly repayments and interest savings and also tells you how long it will take to pay off any charges for closing your current mortgage loan.
-Mortgage refinancing is worth considering if you can lower your monthly payments and overall costs.
-If you do not have an existing mortgage, please use the standard mortgage calculator instead.
+This calculator breaks down monthly repayments and interest savings and also tells you how long it will take to pay off any charges.
+If you do not have an existing mortgage, please use the regular mortgage calculator instead.

 Mortgage refinance calculator - FAQ